Phentermine: History

 In 1959, phentermine first received approval from the US Food and Drug Administration (FDA) as an appetite suppressant.
 Eventually a hydrochloride salt and a resin form became available.

 Phentermine was marketed with fenfluramine or dexfenfluramine as a combination appetite suppressant and fat burning agent under the popular name fen-phen.
 In 1997, after 24 cases of heart valve disease in fen-phen users, fenfluramine and dexfenfluramine were voluntarily taken off the market at the request of the FDA.
 Studies later showed nearly 30% of people taking fenfluramine or dexfenfluramine for up to 24 months had abnormal valve findings.

 Phentermine is still available by itself in most countries, including the US.
 However, because it is similar to amphetamine, it is classified as a controlled substance in many countries.
 Internationally, phentermine is a schedule IV drug under the Convention on Psychotropic Substances.
 In the United States, it is classified as a Schedule IV controlled substance under the Controlled Substances Act.
 In contrast, amphetamine preparations are classified as Schedule II controlled substances.

-A company called Vivus developed a combination drug, phentermine/topiramate that it originally called Qnexa and then called Qsymia, which was invented and used off-label by Thomas Najarian, who opened a weight-clinic in Los Osos, California in 2001; Najarian had previously worked at Interneuron Pharmaceuticals, which had developed one of the fen-phen drugs previously withdrawn from the market.
+The company Vivus developed a combination drug, phentermine/topiramate that it originally called Qnexa and then called Qsymia, which was invented and used off-label by Thomas Najarian, who opened a weight-clinic in Los Osos, California in 2001; Najarian had previously worked at Interneuron Pharmaceuticals, which had developed one of the fen-phen drugs previously withdrawn from the market.
 The FDA rejected the combination drug in 2010 due to concerns over its safety.
-In 2012 the FDA approved it after Vivus re-applied with further safety data.
+In 2012, the FDA approved Qsymia after Vivus re-applied with further safety data.
 At the time, one obesity specialist estimated that around 70% of his colleagues were already prescribing the combination off-label.